reactmultimodalchallenge/baseline_react2024/README.md

 [9] Eyben, Florian, Martin Wöllmer, and Björn Schuller.
 "Opensmile: the munich versatile and fast open-source audio feature extractor."
 In Proceedings of the 18th ACM international conference on Multimedia, pp. 1459-1462.
 2010.

 [10] Barquero, German, Sergio Escalera, and Cristina Palmero.
-"BeLFusion: Latent Diffusion for Behavior-Driven Human Motion Prediction." arXiv preprint arXiv:2211.14304 (2022).
+"Belfusion: Latent diffusion for behavior-driven human motion prediction."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 2317-2327.
+2023.

 ### Submissions are encouraged to cite previous facial reaction generation papers: